-I wanted to know —how well would his new iMiev handle Manitoba’s notoriously cold winters?
-After all, cold weather drains batteries faster.
+While at CBC-TV News, I wanted to know —how well would Mitsubishi’s new iMiev electric car handle Canada’s cold winters, especially in Manitoba?
+After all, cold weather drains the batteries faster.

+I then compared these daily ranges against the daily temperature recordings by Environment Canada, and plotted a chart.
 Turns out —his electric car’s range was impaired by half in extreme cold — like when the mercury dipped below -25 Celcius.
-That meant he could go about 76 kilometres.
+That meant he could go about 76 kilometres —far less than the 150 km range possible in the summer.

 Read the full story on CBC.ca below.